EOSIO/welcome/docs/30_getting-started-guide/20_local-development-environment/40_start-nodeos-keosd.md

 link_text: "Start keosd and nodeos"
 ---

 Once you have built your smart contract deploy it to a blockchain for testing.
-In the [configuration guides](../../30_getting-started-guide/10_system-setup/20_configuration-guides.md) we discuss two local blockchain options.
 In this section we show you the commands for running [Nodeos](../../glossary/index#nodeos) and [Keosd.](../../glossary/index#keosd)

 ### Starting keosd